bartvandebiezen/css-conventions/css-conventions.md

 7. Visual properties
 8. Print

 Tools like [CSScomb](http://csscomb.com) can be used to automate ordering.
+For these conventions a [CSScomb config file is available](.csscomb.json).

 ## Spacing